If you have ever talked to a friend, passing on a job lead, news of a great sale, or praise for a wonderful novel, then you have “networked.”

 After you get this all-important permission to speak about your story, you can roll out your 30-second speech.
 At this point, if your listener appears to be hanging on your every word, you might roll out the 2-minute version.

-However, always be judicious when talking about your story plot.
+However, always be judicious when talking about how you're writing the story plot for your book.
 The fact that you've written the Great American Novel may impress co-workers around the water cooler, but when you're surrounded by 100s of writers, your accomplishment won't be the most memorable thing about you.
 See the section titled, “Don’t Blather about Your Story Plot,” in Part 2 of this Networking for Writers series.

 Networking Remedy for Cold Feet